 The location of the proposed business does not feature fixtures or furnishings which would encourage customers to congregate in the business vicinity, such as chairs and benches.
 As mentioned above, the tenant space is relatively small, and would most likely not be able to physically support a large group of people to congregate indoors.
-Further, the project site does not include an outdoor space such as a patio which might encourage customers to congregate as most of the outside area is comprised of the walkway and ramp area.
+Further, the project site does not include an outdoor space such as a patio which might encourage customers to congregate as most of the outside area is comprised of the walkway area.
 Additionally, the proposed tenant space would include large windows which would allow the Police Department to observe business activity from the walkway to ensure public safety.
-Proposed site landscaping in front of the storefront consists of low-growing plants and so would not obstruct views through the window or provide a hiding place for criminals.
+Existing site landscaping in front of the storefront consists of low-growing plants and so would not obstruct views through the window or provide a hiding place for criminals.
 The Applicant would also install sufficient video recording equipment to monitor the premises in order to deter crime and support any Police Department investigations into isolated crimes which may occur.
 Therefore, there is sufficient information to make this finding.

-BE IT FURTHER RESOLVED that the Planning Commission of the City of Pacifica approves and issues Cannabis Activity Permit CAP-11-18 to establish and operate a Cannabis Retail Operation at 1726 Palmetto Ave., subject to conditions of approval attached as Exhibit A.
+BE IT FURTHER RESOLVED that the Planning Commission of the City of Pacifica approves and issues Cannabis Activity Permit CAP-8-18 to establish and operate a Cannabis Retail Operation at 450 Dondee Way, Suite 2, subject to conditions of approval attached as Exhibit A.

-PASSED AND ADOPTED at a regular meeting of the Planning Commission of the City of Pacifica, California, held on the 7th day of October, 2019.
+PASSED AND ADOPTED at a regular meeting of the Planning Commission of the City of Pacifica, California, held on the 16th day of September, 2019.

-AYES, Commissioners: BIGSTYCK, NIBBELIN, RUBINSTEIN
+AYES, Commissioners: Berman, Campbell, Nibbelin, Bigstyck, Kraske

-NOES, Commissioners: BERMAN, CAMPBELL
+NOES, Commissioners: Rubinstein

-ABSENT, Commissioners: CLIFFORD, KRASKE
+ABSENT, Commissioners: Clifford

-ABSTAIN, Commissioners: NONE
+ABSTAIN, Commissioners: None